Francesca Gino: Allegations of plagiarism

 In April 2024, it was reported that Gino was suspected of numerous instances of plagiarism in several of her works, including her books Rebel Talent and Sidetracked, which were from a variety of sources, including several undergraduate theses (none of which were supervised by Gino), research papers and chapters by other researchers, and newspaper and magazine articles, including those by Forbes and Reactor (at the time Tor.com).

 Personal life

 Gino has resided in Cambridge, Massachusetts.
+She is married to Greg Burd, an engineer, has four children, and is said to be "motorcycle-obsessed".